lauslim12/instamutual/README.md

 Node.js command-line tool to find out people who do not follow you back on Instagram.

+## Introduction

+Instagram does not really provide a way for you to check if someone does not follow you back by itself.
+You have to do that manually.
+This tool helps you to do that, so you can identify who has unfollowed you and how you should act against that action.

+This tool does **NOT** permit you to spam.
+Do not use this tool in short bursts or you will risk your account being temporary blocked.
+I take no responsibility for that.
+Use this tool with your own responsibility and at your own risk.

 ## Requirements

 - [Node.js 14+](https://nodejs.org/)